-HSBC will never ask you for the token generated from your Secure Key or mobile phone, these are only used to gain access to your online banking and move money out of your account.
-They are not used to stop or block payments.
-They are also not needed by our fraud teams.
-So, you’ll never need to reveal the token to anyone.
+HSBC will never ask you for the token generated from your Secure Key or mobile phone.
+These are only used to give you access to online banking and move money out of your account.
+They're not used to stop or block payments.
+Our fraud teams don't need them either - so you’ll never need to reveal the token to anyone.

 The fraudster will call and pretend to be from your bank.
-They may tell you a large amount of money is due to come out of your account, for example.
+They may tell you a large amount of money is due to come out of your account.
 They’ll then ask if you authorised this payment.

 When you say you haven’t, the fraudster will be very understanding and offer to stop the payment for you.
-They’ll ask what type of Secure Key you have – a physical Secure Key (a little calculator device) or a Digital Secure Key (a code generated from a mobile phone).
+They’ll ask what type of Secure Key you have – a physical Secure Key (a device like a small calculator) or a Digital Secure Key (part of the HSBC UK Mobile Banking app).

-In order to “stop the payment”, the fraudster will ask you to generate a code from your Secure Key.
-They may again emphasise that they don’t want the PIN, or password, for the device.
+The fraudster will now ask you to generate a code from your Secure Key, supposedly to 'stop the payment'.
+They may again emphasise that they don’t want the PIN or password for the device.

 They’ll ask you for the activation code.
 If you hand over that code, they’ll be able to authorise transactions from your account or completely take over your online banking.

-If you’re contacted via text, you’ll receive a message from someone claiming to be from your bank.
-They may ask you to give them a call and take you through the same scenario above, or respond to the text with your activation code.
+Fraudsters might also contact you by text, claiming to be from your bank.
+They may ask you to give them a call so they can take you through the same scenario as described in the 'Over the phone' section of this page.
+They may also ask you to respond to the text with your activation code.